 Use of Cloud Endpoints Frameworks without API management functionality is offered at no charge.
 API management functionality is charged according to Cloud Endpoints pricing page.

 Endpoints Frameworks is recommended for services running on App Engine Standard.
-On Compute Engine, Container Engine, App Engine Flex, or other environments, it is recommend that services run behind the Extensible Service Proxy.
+On Compute Engine, Kubernetes Engine, App Engine Flex, or other environments, it is recommend that services run behind the Extensible Service Proxy.

 If the service is running behind the Extensible Service Proxy, the backend code can be written in any language and framework, such as Python Flask, Java Jersey, Node.JS Express.
 In such environments, there is no need to use Endpoints Frameworks for API management.